 While a medical report is beneficial, any evidence you can provide to our solicitors**, whether it be photographic evidence of what caused your injury or CCTV footage that shows the incident.
 It is better to provide too much evidence to build a case around rather than too little.

 Do I need a Personal Injury Solicitor?

 Following an injury on public transport, many people do not want to enlist the help of a personal injury solicitor, believing that it could be too expensive.
-However, at Personal Injury Claims Wakefield, our team of expert lawyers operate on a no win, no fee* basis, meaning that if you are not awarded compensation following an injury on public transport, you will not be charged for any of the legal guidance or representation you received.
+However, at Accident Claims Wakefield, our team of expert lawyers** operate on a no win, no fee* basis.
+This means that if you are not awarded compensation following an injury on public transport, you will not be charged for any of the legal guidance or representation you received.

 Contact Us To Make A Claim For a Public Transport Accident

 If you have suffered an injury through no fault of your own on public transport in Wakefield, contact our team of expert solicitors** today using our online contact form, or call our personal injury team today on 01924 961 567^.